Nabizzle/GoPro-App/Docs/README.md

    - Note that not all frame rates are possible at a given resolution
 2. **Frame Rate Selector**: Allows the user to select between the available frame rates for a given resolution on the GoPro
 3. **Field of View Selector**: Allows the user to select between the field of view options on the GoPro
-4. **Theme Selector**: Allows the user to select between the sytem defualt theme, a dark theme, and a light theme for the app
+4. **Theme Selector**: Allows the user to select between the system default theme, a dark theme, and a light theme for the app
-5. **Video Recording Switch**: A swithc to start and stop a video recording on the GoPro
+5. **Video Recording Switch**: A switch to start and stop a video recording on the GoPro
 6. **Photo Button**: Switches to photo mode, takes a photo, and returns to video mode
-7. **Directory Name**: The name of a user defined subdirectory in the Data folder of the respository
+7. **Directory Name**: The name of a user defined subdirectory in the Data folder of the repository
    - If you don't have a Data folder, the app generates one when it is opened
 8. **Refresh Battery Indicator Button**: Polls the GoPro for an updated estimate of battery life and SD card recording room
 9. **Battery and SD Card Status Indicators**: Shows the battery life and room left on the SD card